hnzlmnn/semgrep-search/README.md

 To update the rules, run `semregp-search` with `--update`, shorthand `-u`, and the current state of the registry will be downloaded before searching for any rules.

+### Using the ruleset with semgrep

+Use the ruleset with semgrep as follows `semgrep -c rules.yaml src/`

 ## Known issues

 ### The tool found more rules than the website